The Apartment: Plot

-That night, at a New Year's Eve party, Sheldrake indignantly tells Fran about Baxter quitting, complaining that Baxter refused to let him use his apartment.
-Fran abandons Sheldrake and runs to the apartment.
-At the door, she hears an apparent gunshot, but Baxter opens the door holding a bottle of frothing champagne.
-Fran retrieves a deck of cards to resume a game of gin rummy they had started earlier.
-Baxter declares his love for Fran with a tender smile.
-She replies: “Shut up and deal”.
+That night at a New Year's Eve party, Sheldrake indignantly tells Fran about Baxter's quitting, disclosing that Baxter refused to let him use his apartment, particularly with Fran.
+She abandons Sheldrake and runs to the apartment.
+At the door, Fran hears an apparent gunshot, but Baxter opens the door holding a bottle of just-opened champagne.
+Baxter declares his love for Fran.
+As she prepares to resume a game of gin rummy that they had left unfinished earlier, she smiles, hands him the cards and says, "Shut up and deal".

-Cast

-CC "Buddy Boy" Baxter (Jack Lemmon) and Fran Kubelik (Shirley MacLaine), in a still from the film's final scene: "Shut up and deal."